Without recourse. All

 5.

-As to the numbering of the Sabbaths of Omer, what’s more natural and
+As to the numbering of the Sabbaths of Omer, What’s more natural and more consistent than

-setting, pointing to the Creator’s designated day of rest, the Seventh Day
+the Creator’s designated day of rest, the Seventh Day Sabbath, the final

 the Sabbath of the Waving of the Sheaf!
 Cf. this

-link (which is pointing to the context of my first certain discovery of
+link (which link is pointing to the context of my first certain discovery

-this 1 thru 8 numbering of the Sabbaths of Omer on this very day: Day Three
+of this 1 thru 8 numbering of the Sabbaths of Omer on this very day: Day

 wonderful things!